A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units: Introduction

-The first category is how to precisely calibrate the magnetic-array-type current sensor.
-Calibration of the magnetic-array-type current sensor is to accurately determine the coefficients characterizing the mathematical relationship between the magnetic fields measured by multiple MMUs and the current to be measured.
-These coefficients can be calculated using the known geometry parameters of the conductor system \cite{ibrahim2020design} or obtained experimentally by applying a standard current to the conductor offline \cite{lee2018superpositioning}.
-However, the offline calibration method suffers from measurement error drift due to position shift \cite{itzke2018influence,ma2019impact}.
+The most essential step before applying magnetic-array-type current sensor is to accurately determine the coefficients characterizing the mathematical relationship between the magnetic fields measured by multiple MMUs and the current to be measured.
+These coefficients can be calculated using the known geometry parameters of the conductor system \cite{ibrahim2020design} or obtained experimentally by applying a standard current to the conductor offline \cite{lee2018superpositioning}. {However, the offline calibration method suffers from measurement error drift due to the conductor position shift\cite{ma2019impact}.
 The online calibration method is much more preferred due to its simpler procedure.
-The coefficients are directly calculated by analytically \cite{zhang2019current} or numerically \cite{chen2022intelligent,zhu2022event} solving inverse models with the geometry parameters of the conductor system as variables and re-calibrating can be easily done if the position changes.
+The coefficients are directly calculated by analytically \cite{zhang2019current} or numerically \cite{chen2022intelligent,zhu2022event} solving inverse models with the geometry parameters of the conductor system as variables and re-calibrating can be easily done if the position changes.}

-The second is how to suppress the crosstalk to a magnetic-array-type current sensor.
-The influence of the crosstalk on the measurement accuracy of the magnetic-array-type current sensor has been comprehensively researched \cite{weiss2017crosstalk,chen2018interference,zapf2022crosstalk,zhu2023optimal}.
-Methods such as differential measurement mechanism \cite{bernieri2017amr}, optimization of the configuration of the MMUs \cite{zhu2023optimal}, and shielding structure design \cite{chen2018interference} have been proposed.

-The third is to explore the potential extended applications of the magnetic-array-type current sensor.
-Magnetic-array-type current sensor has been applied to a variety of scenarios including extremely weak current measurement \cite{liu2023enhanced}, power measurement of residential homes \cite{gao2014novel,liu2022semi}, condition monitoring \cite{khawaja2017estimating} or fault detection \cite{kazim2019fault} of overhead transmission lines, and energization-status identification of underground power cables \cite{zhu2017energization}.
-With the increasing share of renewable energy in smart grids, the applications for magnetic-array-type current sensors are expanding.
+After the coefficients determination of the magnetic-array-type current senor, current can be continuously measured by multiplying the measured magnetic fields by all the MMUs with the calibrated coefficients.
+Thus, the long-term current measurement accuracy is highly dependent on that of each MMU.
+As we all know, long-term stability of measurement accuracy is a key parameter for evaluating the performance of measurement instruments. { However, when affected by environmental factors, due to the variability of the measurement performance of the MMUs, the measurement errors of a minority of MMUs may drift significantly, resulting in the degradation of the overall measurement accuracy of the magnetic-array-type current sensor.} Thus, it is extremely necessary to accurately and reliably evaluate the measurement error status of each MMU.